-- 9 Residence halls open.
-First meal in cafeteria, 11:30 a.m.
-11 Orientation, Advising and Guidance, 8:00 a.m. to 5:00 p.m.
+- Residence halls open at 4:00 p.m.
+First meal in cafeteria, 5:00 p.m.
+Orientation, Advising and Guidance, 8:00 a.m. to 5:00 p.m.
 A fee of \$50.00 is charged for reporting late.
-Registration for those not pre-registered 12 Classes begin 13 Computer Literacy Exam 18 Martin Luther King, Jr., Holiday 20 Last date to register for a full load or to add classes.
+Registration for those not pre-registered - 10 Classes begin - 16 Martin Luther King, Jr., Holiday - 17 Last date to register for a full load or to add classes.
 Last day to receive financial credit for courses dropped.
 All forms must be returned by the student in order for credit to be received.
-The student is responsible for having forms returned to the proper office by 3:00 p.m. - 27 Last day to audit a required Bible course (any course meeting daily Bible requirement except REL 1240 or Pass/Fail courses).
+The student is responsible for having forms returned to the proper office by 5:00 p.m. - 23 Last day to audit a required Bible course (any course meeting daily Bible requirement except first year Bible courses or Pass/Fail courses).